 Q: What will an AI assistant actually do for me?

-A: It handles repetitive tasks—scheduling, summaries, email triage—and escalates complex items to humans when needed, freeing you for higher-value work.
+A: It handles repetitive tasks—scheduling, summaries, email triage—and escalates complex items to humans when needed so you can focus on higher-value work.

 Q: How soon will I see benefits?

-A: Many people notice value after a few one-off tasks.
-Expect measurable time savings within weeks as you automate recurring items.
+A: Many people notice value after a few one-off tasks and see measurable time savings within weeks as recurring items are automated.

 Q: How do I keep control and privacy?

-A: Use tools with strong integrations, transparent security policies, and the option to limit data access or require human escalation for sensitive tasks.
+A: Use tools with strong integrations, transparent security policies, and options to limit data access or require human escalation for sensitive tasks.

 Focus on What Matters.